November 29, 2019

 Results are based upon points earned every month/quarter/year and the best score for each lesson attempted by a learner over this time period.
 This methodology has proven to have positive effects on programme engagement.

-The most effective prizes include a large group incentive – such a shared getaway – or multiple small prizes which offer instant gratification – such as food or coffee vouchers.
+The most effective prizes include a large group incentive – such as a shared getaway – or multiple small prizes which offer instant gratification – such as food or coffee vouchers.
 You can read more on prize psychology, here.